christian-moerz/drm-kmod/README.md

   right yet.
 Need to check, whether this has to do with missing privacy screen functions?
 * there is a lock reversal, identified by witness; might be originating from xarrays again, though it does involve the Giant lock (?)
-* loading Xorg leads to a page fault, which leads me to believe there's more issues beneath the surface.
 * firmware needs to be loaded as a kernel module; I've got one working already and checked into a private branch.
 Since I'm not clear about the licensing terms of the binary blobs, I'll attempt to set up a sample Makefile with directions instead of directly putting them into the repo.
+* backlight controls are confirmed working (use /usr/local/bin/backlight to adjust)

+### Open/Known Issues

+* framebuffer is not being set up correctly; the screen gets updated, if you switch to another tty and back; this tells me, there's still something broken with the basics
+* the aforementioned witness lock reversion might be a false positive, because it's actually caused by vt(4).
+* loading Xorg leads to a page fault, which confirms that there's more issues beneath the surface.
+  I suspect it might have to do with xarray handling in linuxkpi, but it's only a hunch at the moment
+* another supect part is the use of "atomic" instead of "local" page locks due to linuxkpi missing equivalent functionality

+### Why I'm doing this

 This is one attempt to give back to FreeBSD.
 You're invited to join in the effort, if you have time.